-Snowmobile sag and set up starts at $100 but can often stretch to 2 hours ($200) as we make changes inside the skid frame, or maybe even a little longer if your shocks have damping adjusters.
-Often more time is spent on training the rider on all facets of snowmobile dynamics and handling than actually doing the set up.
-If you are interested in taking the next step forward to understanding how your sled is working underneath you, and what all those adjusters do, book an appointment at our shop.
+Snowmobile sag and set up starts at $110 but can often extend to 2 hours ($220) as we make changes inside the skid frame, or maybe even a little longer if your shocks have damping adjusters.
+Often, more time is spent on training you, the rider, on all facets of snowmobile dynamics and handling than actually doing the setup.
+If you want to understand how your sled is working underneath you, and what all of the adjusters do, book an appointment at our shop!

 The revalve fee for a Snowmobile shock starts at just $65 plus shims and will be added to your shock service if you need it.
 Shims range from $2.50 to $3.00 each.
 We may need two or three in a shock that is close, or 10-12 or more if the shock is way off.
 We can guide you completely on your revalve needs and let you know if you would benefit.

 If you want the ultimate next level in skid suspension performance, we can install the Mainway Greaseable pivot kits.
-These ultra high-quality kits replace the bolt and bushing with a higher grade and quality bolt complete with a grease fitting!!!
-With the Mainway greaseable bushing kit in place you can quickly eliminate all friction in your skid before every ride with a few pumps of your grease gun.
-Most sleds go from 2 grease fittings to 22 after the full kit is installed!
-If your sled is a ‘keeper’, this kit is a no brainer.
-While in your skid, we check wheel bearings and sliders and replace if necessary after checking with you about these items.
+These ultra high-quality kits replace the bolt and bushing with a higher grade and quality bolt complete with a grease fitting!
+With the Mainway greaseable bushing kit in place, you can quickly eliminate all friction in your skid before every ride with a few pumps of your grease gun.
+Most sleds go from two grease fittings to 22 after the full kit is installed!
+If your sled is a ‘keeper’, this kit is a no-brainer.
+While in your skid, we check wheel bearings and sliders and replace them if necessary (after checking with you first).

-We can replace your standard sliders with Dupont Vespel glides that last about 3-4 times as long as the standard ones while rewarding you with reduced friction which equates to higher available speed and better fuel economy, plus the added protection when on a cold, dry trail or other temporary situation where slider lubrication is lacking.
+We can replace your standard sliders with Dupont Vespel glides that last about three to four times as long as the standard ones while rewarding you with reduced friction which equates to higher available speed and better fuel economy, plus the added protection when on a cold, dry trail or other temporary situation where slider lubrication is lacking.
 Reduce the stress on a hard-packed railway bed, where there are no corners to help generate snow dust… go Dupont Vespel!
-They are 4 times the cost of standard slides, but if they save you doing the job 3 or 4 times it’s worth it!
+They are four times the cost of standard slides, but if they save you doing the job three or four times it’s worth it!
 Face it, you likely won’t be changing them out ever again during the time you own your sled.

 Need a new Track?
 We are a Camso dealer with their awesome range of standard and pre-studded tracks.
 If the skid is out for service, most of the labour is already paid.
 Drive shaft removal is all that is lacking to dramatically upgrade the shoe that contacts the ground!

 Want another huge handling improvement?
-C&A Pro make 7 different skis for every possible rider and sled combination.
+C&A Pro make seven different skis for every possible rider and sled combination.